Explicit Universal Bounds for Cumulants via Moments: Discussion and Conclusion

-The power of this framework lies in its adaptability.
-As qualitative assumptions about the random variable are introduced, the set of admissible partitions in the moment-cumulant formula shrinks, reducing the total coefficient mass and tightening the bound.
-By mapping distributional properties (centering, symmetry) to constraints on set partitions (no singletons, no odd blocks), we transform the analytic problem of estimation into the combinatorial problem of enumerating restricted partitions.
-Crucially, these bounds are effective for \emph{finite} $n$, providing a precise dictionary translating structural assumptions into quantitative bounds.
-The resulting coefficients, summarized in \Cref{tab:summary} and \Cref{tab:explicit_values}, provide a precise dictionary translating structural assumptions into quantitative bounds.
+\paragraph{The Combinatorial Dictionary.} The power of this framework lies in its adaptability.
+By mapping distributional properties (such as centering or symmetry) to constraints on set partitions (no singletons, or no blocks of odd size), we transformed the estimation problem into the combinatorial problem of enumerating restricted partitions.
+As summarized in \Cref{tab:summary} and \Cref{tab:explicit_values}, this provides a precise dictionary translating statistical assumptions into quantitative improvements of the exponential rate $\rho$.